-The majority of respondents (90%) indicated that all primary pupils from Grade 4 to Grade 7 should do agriculture as a compulsory subject.
-A paltry 10% indicated that the subject should not be forced on primary school pupils.
+The majority of respondents (90%) indicated that all secondary school learners from Grade 4 to Form One to Form Four should do Wood Technology as a compulsory subject.
+A paltry 10% indicated that the subject should not be forced on secondary school pupils.

 The questionnaire had two-open-ended questions which bolstered responses from the close-ended questions.
-The first question sought to find out from the respondents what challenges they faced as they attempted to implement the agriculture curriculum.
+The first question sought to find out from the respondents what challenges they faced as they attempted to implement the Wood Technology curriculum.
 The most common challenges are listed below in order of popularity.

-- Lack of resources like textbooks and equipment 93%. - Very little time allocated to teach the subject 89%. - Lack of knowledge on the subject by teachers and heads 85%. - Syllabus aims are too broad 83%. - The subject is too theoretical -81%. - Subject has added more workload for teachers, heads and pupils 77%. - Supervision on the subject not a priority -72%.
+- Lack of resources like textbooks and equipment 93%. - Very little time allocated to teach the subject 89%. - Lack of knowledge on the subject by teachers and heads 85%. - Syllabus aims are too broad 83%. - The subject is too theoretical -81%. - Subject has added more workload for teachers, heads and pupils -77%. - Supervision on the subject not a priority -72%.

-The second question wanted to find out from the respondents how parents and pupils felt about the introduction of agriculture.
+The second question wanted to find out from the respondents how parents and pupils felt about the introduction of Wood Technology.
 The overwhelming majority of the respondents stated that most parents and pupils welcomed the teaching of the subject.
-A few parents however, were said to be of the opinion that primary school pupils were too young to do practical subjects especially the lower grades.
+A few parents however, were said to be of the opinion that secondary school pupils were too young to do practical subjects especially the lower forms.